Blockade of the Gaza Strip

-Israel has been accused of violating or failing to fulfil specific obligations it had committed to under various ceasefire agreements on different occasions to alleviate or lift the blockade.
+Israel has been accused of violating or failing to fulfill specific obligations it has under various ceasefire agreements to alleviate or lift the blockade.
 "Crossings were repeatedly shut and buffer zones were reinstated.
 Imports declined, exports were blocked, and fewer Gazans were given exit permits to Israel and the West Bank."
-PA President Mahmoud Abbas has expressed his approval of the Egyptian border restrictions.
-In 2014 and subsequent years, Abbas supported Egypt's crackdown on smuggling tunnels, and welcomed the flooding of the tunnels by Egypt in coordination with the PA.
+Human rights groups, international community representatives, and legal professionals have decried the blockade as a form of collective punishment in contravention of international law, specifically the Fourth Geneva Convention.
+Rights groups have held Israel mainly responsible as the occupying power.